-The function (\ref{eq:smoothed_objective}) is actually a smoothed function of $f$ by the convolution using the stochastic gradient noise $\eta \epsilon'$ and the level of smoothness is controlled by the step size $\eta$ as seen in the left of Figure \ref{fig:alg_comparison} which depicts the original objective $f$ corresponding to $\eta=0$ and smoothed objectives $F$.
-In this figure, we can observe how a nonconvex function is smoothened and how its sharp local minima are eliminated by an appropriately large step size (the bottom-left figure) and the solution is biased toward the flat side in an asymmetric valley (the top-left figure).
-Hence, we expect that stochastic gradient descent can avoid sharp minima and converges to a flat region.
-Indeed, by taking Taylor expansion of $f$, we see that $F(v)$ is an approximation of the function $f(v)$ plus the penalization on the high (positive) curvature of $f$ along the noise direction in expectation:
+The function (\ref{eq:smoothed_objective}) is indeed a smoothed function of $f$ by the convolution using the stochastic gradient noise $\eta \epsilon'$, where the step size $\eta$ controls the strength of smoothness.
+Figure \ref{fig:alg_comparison} depicts how a nonconvex function $f$ is smoothened.
+In this figure, we observe that by using an appropriately large step size, sharp local minima of $f$ vanishes and the solution of $F$ emerges at the flat area of $f$.
+Moreover, by taking Taylor expansion of $f$, we see that $F(v)$ is a regularized objective that penalizes the high (positive) curvature of $f$ along the noise direction in expectation:

-The above observation indicates the reasonability of imposing some sort of convexity conditions at the solution of the smoothed objective $F(v)$ rather than the original objective $f(w)$.
-In this paper, we make the following one-point strong convexity at the solution $v_*$ to show the convergence of $F(v_t)$.
-Let $v_* = \arg\min_{v \in \bR^d} F(v)$.
-We note that $F$ and $v_*$ depend on the value of $\eta$, but we do not explicitly denote this dependency for simplicity.